How to Keep Fleas Out of Your House in Idaho

 - Identify all infestation areas

-- Create a customized prevention plan
+- Create a long-term prevention plan